-One of the biggest questions we here at ThemeParkHipster often get asked is how many days should I plan for my trip to Walt Disney World?
+One of the biggest questions I’m often asked is how many days do I need for Disney World?

 Obviously, there’s no right answer here because there’s no way to get absolutely everything done at all four parks, Disney Springs, the water parks, hotels, and more in a month, let alone a few days while on vacation.

-But after many years of traveling to Walt Disney World, we can firmly say that four days is what you should plan for Walt Disney World.
+But after many years of traveling to Walt Disney World, I can firmly say that four days is what you should plan for Walt Disney World.
 Why four?

-Well there’s four theme parks, so we’re planning one for each day, and squeezing in some other fun things throughout our trip.
+Well, there’s four theme parks.
+So I’m going to show you how to plan one for each day, and squeeze in some other fun things throughout your Disney trip.